zamfi/cca-programming-electronics-fall-2017/hw/week6.md

 #### Art Inspiration

+Create some sketches inspired by established artists in other media!

 **Assignment**: Create three sketches inspired by the colors and patterns of [Dan Flavin's neon pieces](https://www.google.com/search?tbm=isch&as_q=Dan+Flavin).

 **Assignment**: Create three sketches inspired by the colors and patterns of [Frank Stella's paintings](https://www.google.com/search?tbm=isch&as_q=Frank+Stella). **Use loops!**